Wednesday, October 30, 2024

 Dutch Caribbean

-Overseas municipalities Bonaire, Saba and Sint Eustatius have marriage equality.
-Constituent countries Aruba, Curaçao and Sint Maarten do not, though they partially recognize Dutch marriages from elsewhere.
+Overseas municipalities Bonaire, Saba and Sint Eustatius and constituent countries Aruba and Curaçao have marriage equality.
+Constituent country Sint Maarten does not, though it partially recognizes Dutch marriages from elsewhere.

 Mexico